 Toss aside the notion that Walt Disney World is just for kids.
 The Orlando resort is a popular vacation destination for adult singles and couples alike; it’s even become a hotspot for weddings and honeymoons.
 But even without kids, the price of accommodation, park tickets, and dining adds up fast in the House of Mouse.
 Fortunately, Walt Disney World actually offers plenty of activities that are free or reasonably inexpensive, and fully geared toward adults.
 Here are just a few…

-For those in search of a Disney quick fix, Downtown Disney gets the job done.
-There are no admission fee to enter the area, and self-parking is complimentary.
-It’s full of shops, restaurants, and entertainment venues like the House of Blues — and there will be more of these once Downtown Disney’s massive expansion project is completed in 2016.
+For those in search of a Disney quick fix, Disney Springs gets the job done.
+There are no admission fees to enter the area, and self-parking is complimentary.
+It’s full of shops, restaurants, and entertainment venues like the STK Orlando, Vera Bradley, the World of Disney, and Morimoto Asia, among others.
 You’ll also find an AMC movie theater, Splitsville bowling alley, and a Cirque du Soleil show.
 If you’re not in the mood to do any spending, you can always pull up a chair and watch the ferries from nearby hotels sail into the marina.
-Don’t forget to stop by during the holiday season, when Downtown Disney is decked out for the season.
+Don’t forget to stop by during the holiday season, when Disney Springs is decked out for the season.

 2. Chip ‘N Dale’s Campfire Sing-A-Long

 You don’t have to pay park admission to enjoy this classic Disney experience.
 Anyone can head to Disney’s Fort Wilderness Resort to sing along (or just snap photos) around the campfire with Chip and Dale.
 Chip ‘N Dale’s Campfire Sing-A-Long, held on select nights, is entirely free.
 If you’d like to maximize your campfire experience, you can purchase a s’mores kit for less than $10 at the Chuckwagon Snack Bar.